aaronbell1/laravel-docker/README.md

 ### Database Settings

-1. In the `docker-compose.yml` file, you can set the details of the database that will be created by editing the following configuration keys under `services` > `mysql` > `environment`:
+1. Copy the `.env.mysql.example` file and create a version with the name `.env.mysql`.
+Edit the following 3 fields to match your Laravel database configuration:
   - `MYSQL_DATABASE` : name of the database to be created
   - `MYSQL_USER` : name of the user with access to the database
   - `MYSQL_PASSWORD` : password of the user with access to the database

 2. Update your `.env` file in the `code` directory to match the details above, making sure that the host is changed to `DB_HOST=mysql`

+> IF USING GITHUB YOU SHOULD NEVER COMMIT YOUR ENVIRONMENT FILES.
+THE .env.mysql FILE WILL BE IGNORED BY DEFAULT

 <a href="using"></a>
 ## Using Containers